Estuary

 As noted above, you have many choices across paid and open-source for capturing change data with low latency.
 Even beyond what is noted, for smaller databases with less strict latency requirements, you could still explore using highly frequent query or trigger-based CDC.
 Most batch software will only be down to five-minute syncs… which is hardly ‘streaming’.

-We welcome you to use the free up to 10 GB/month Estuary Flow platform for creating streaming no-code change data capture pipelines from sources like Postgres, MongoDB, MySQL, Salesforce, and more to destinations like Snowflake, S3, Redshift, BigQuery, and more!
+We welcome you to use the free up to 10 GB/month Estuary platform for creating streaming change data capture pipelines from sources like Postgres, MongoDB, MySQL, Salesforce, and more to destinations like Snowflake, S3, Redshift, BigQuery, and more!

-debezium alternatives - Estuary Flow connectors
+debezium alternatives - Estuary connectors

 Getting Started!